 Win Streak May End For Malaysia Stock Market

-(RTTNews) - The Malaysia stock market has moved higher in three straight sessions, picking up almost 10 points or 0.7 percent along the way.
-The Kuala Lumpur Composite Index now sits just above the 1,450-point plateau although it may run out of steam on Wednesday.
+(RTTNews) - The Malaysia stock market has moved higher in four straight sessions, picking up more than 20 points or 1.3 percent along the way.
+The Kuala Lumpur Composite Index now sits just above the 1,460-point plateau although it may run out of steam on Thursday.

-The global forecast for the Asian markets is cautious ahead of key inflation data coming later this week.
-The European and U.S. markets were down and the Asian markets are expected to open in similar fashion.
+The global forecast for the Asian markets is murky ahead of key inflation data from the United States.
+The European markets were up and the U.S. bourses were down and the Asian markets figure to split the difference.

-The KLCI finished modestly higher on Tuesday following gains from the financial shares and plantation stocks.
+The KLCI finished modestly higher on Wednesday following gains from the financial shares, plantation stocks and telecoms.

-Among the actives, Celcomdigi plunged 2.28 percent, while CIMB Group rallied 1.45 percent, Dialog Group gained 0.45 percent, Genting strengthened 0.94 percent, IOI Corporation and Public Bank both rose 0.24 percent, Kuala Lumpur Kepong was up 0.09 percent, Maxis stumbled 1.01 percent, Maybank improved 0.56 percent, MRDIY jumped 1.46 percent, Petronas Chemicals lost 0.29 percent, PPB Group climbed 0.84 percent, Press Metal advanced 0.60 percent, RHB Capital and AMMB Holdings both added 0.53 percent, Sime Darby spiked 1.83 percent, Sime Darby Plantations accelerated 1.57 percent, Telekom Malaysia and Hong Leong Bank both collected 0.20 percent, Tenaga Nasional increased 0.42 percent, Westports Holdings sank 0.57 percent and Genting Malaysia, IHH Healthcare, Axiata, MISC and Nestle Malaysia were unchanged.
+Among the actives, Axiata jumped 1.14 percent, while Celcomdigi skyrocketed 3.50 percent, CIMB Group improved 0.89 percent, Dialog Group soared 2.25 percent, Genting climbed 0.93 percent, Genting Malaysia accelerated 1.56 percent, IHH Healthcare picked up 0.17 percent, IOI Corporation spiked 1.71 percent, Kuala Lumpur Kepong was up 0.09 percent, Maxis strengthened 1.02 percent, Maybank rose 0.33 percent, MISC and Tenaga Nasional both gained 0.42 percent, MRDIY surged 2.88 percent, Petronas Chemicals gathered 0.29 percent, PPB Group sank 0.36 percent, Press Metal perked 0.40 percent, Public Bank collected 0.72 percent, RHB Capital and AMMB Holdings both advanced 0.53 percent, Sime Darby dropped 0.90 percent, Sime Darby Plantations added 0.44 percent, Telekom Malaysia rallied 1.19 percent and Westports Holdings increased 0.57 percent.

-The lead from Wall Street is negative as the major averages opened lower on Tuesday, made back some ground as the day progressed but still finished solidly in the red.
+The lead from Wall Street is negative as the major averages opened flat on Wednesday before heading south shortly thereafter; they made back some ground as the day progressed but still finished solidly in the red.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!